nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [u/UNIT] [q/QUANTITY] [e/EXPIRY DATE]`

+Note:
-* Index must be a valid integer that refers to an an item currently in the fridge
+* `INDEX` must be a valid integer that refers to an item currently in the fridge.
+* `QUANTITY` of the food item should be less than `1,000,000`.
+* `EXPIRY DATE` of the food item should be in the format `DD-MM-YYYY`.
+Examples of valid date format:
+  * 11-11-2025
+  * 07-04-2024
+* `EXPIRY DATE` of the edited food should not be before the date of insertion.

 Example: <br/>
 `edit 1 n/Cauliflower q/20` returns